-There are several typical kinds of truck accidents that can occur for a variety of reasons, from weather to inattentive driving.
+There are several typical kinds of truck accidents that can occur for various reasons, from weather to inattentive driving.
 Every accident is different but can result in severe injury, even death.

 Here are the most common types of truck accidents:

-- Rollover – A truck that rolls over poses a serious threat to the driver and all surrounding cars.
-This can occur due to the shifting of cargo on an incline or taking a turn too
+- Rollover: A truck that rolls over poses a serious threat to the driver and all surrounding cars.
+This can occur due to the shifting of cargo on an incline or taking a turn too fast.

 The trucking industry has the wherewithal to retain experienced, effective legal teams to fight claims in trucking accidents.
-Trucking companies frequently send representatives, who arrive quickly at the scene of an accident to gather information and interview witnesses.
-You need experienced experts on your side, including a seasoned NY truck accident attorney, to present your case in a truck accident claim.
+Trucking companies frequently send representatives, who arrive quickly at the scene of an accident, to gather information and interview witnesses.
+You need experienced experts on your side, including a seasoned New York truck accident attorney, to present your case in a truck accident claim.